com-480-data-visualization/project-2024-group-era/README.md

 3. Top ten countries with the most endangered animals:![top](https://raw.githubusercontent.com/JiananAlvin/image_bed/master/top.png)

-4. Progress of an animal's status over time; we chose Herichthys labridens (in Mexico) as an example:
+4. Progress of an animal's status over time: Using Herichthys labridens in Mexico as an example, we track the progress of an animal's conservation status over time.

 ![an animal](https://raw.githubusercontent.com/JiananAlvin/image_bed/master/an%20animal.png)

-5. Main threats to animals:
+5. Main threats to animals: This table outlines the top 20 threats that endangered animals face, highlighting problems that must be addressed to ensure their survival.

 |      | threat                                            | counts |
 | ---- | ------------------------------------------------- | ------ |